Jump links:

 Can I ask a question or share a comment at the AGM?

 Yes.
-Instructions will be provided on how to submit a question or seek recognition to speak in favour or against a motion.
+Instructions will be provided on how to submit a question or seek recognition to speak.
 Questions and comments must be respectful, germane and show proper decorum.
 To allow as many members as possible to participate, verbal participation will be limited to two minutes per member in a debate on a motion.
-This time limit will be strictly enforced.
 Questions may also be posed in writing and will have an upvote feature.

 Can I make a motion at the AGM?